Braid stability for periodic orbits of area-preserving surface diffeomorphisms: Introduction

 Let $\mc{B}_h(\phi)$ denote the set of braid types in $\mc{B}(\phi)$ that can be represented by a finite set of hyperbolic (in particular nondegenerate) periodic orbits; see \S\ref{sec:orbitsets} below for the definition.
-It is shown in \cite[\S1.4]{am}, using methods from \cite{bowen,fh,katok}, that
+It is shown in \cite[\S1.4]{am}, using methods from \cite{bowen,fh,katok}, that under our assumption that $h_{\op{top}}(\phi)>0$, we have

 Here if $\zeta\in\mc{B}(\phi)$, the number $h_{\op{top}}(\zeta)$ is defined in terms of the growth rate of the action of $\phi^n$ on $\pi_1$ of the complement in $\Sigma$ of the set of periodic points corresponding to $\zeta$.
 (In fact, a version of \eqref{eqn:htop} holds for any diffeomorphism of a compact surface.)